-Non-audit related services mainly consisted of consulting fees in connection with the employee shareholding program as well as acquisition related services.
+Non-audit services mainly consisted of consulting fees in connection with local regulatory requirements.

 The values of audit, audit-related, tax, and non-audit services are in line with ratios suggested by commonly applied good practice standards that relate to the independence of auditors.
-A formal policy issued by the Audit Committee is in place that regulates all non-audit assignments of the auditors.
+A formal policy issued by the Audit Committee is in place that regulates all nonaudit assignments of the auditors.